dixie-chick/US_Insurance_Premiums_Analysis/README.md

 ### Database Storage

-We intend to use a Postgres SQL database to store the data.
+Postgres SQL database stored our data then sqlalchamey called the database into a jupyter notebook to build the model.

 ### Machine Learning